 According to the ISSAI Standards and guidelines for performance auditing (ISSAI 300), SAIs may consider auditing public debt issues where they have the ability to provide new knowledge, insights and perspective.
-SAI's audit reports should have the potential to influence policymakers and thereby make a significant contribution to improving PDM.
+SAIs' audit reports should have the potential to influence policy-makers and thereby make a significant contribution to improving PDM.
 For example, SAIs could enhance transparency and accountability in public debt by examining current reporting practices; strengthen internal control in public debt programmes to reduce risks of fraud and corruption by providing recommendations to improve existing systems and procedures; and modernise public debt's legal framework by examining best practices identified in ISSAI's public debt audit guidelines.
 Whether SAIs can select these and other topics for audit depends critically on their legal mandate.

-1.7.2 Strategic Planning and Audit of Public Debt Management
+1.7.2 Strategic planning and audit of public debt management

-Based on its mandate, resources available, situation in the country, and expectations from stakeholders, an SAI may include audit of public debt management in its strategic and operational plans.
-In order to actually conduct such audits in accordance with applicable ISSAIs, it is necessary for an SAI to ensure that
+Based on its mandate, resources available, situation in the country and expectations from stakeholders, an SAI may include audit of PDM in its strategic and operational plans.
+In order to actually conduct such audits in accordance with applicable ISSAIs, it is necessary for an SAI to ensure that it has the following:

-- The SAI has a defined audit methodology (financial, performance, and compliance) as applied to the subject matter of public debt management - SAI has professional staff competent in both the respective audit methodology and the subject matter of public debt audit. - SAI has a mechanism for identifying public debt management areas to be included in its strategic portfolio of audits and includes these topics in its annual audit plans - SAI has a quality assurance mechanism to provide independent assurance on the quality of the audit conducted.
+- A defined audit methodology (financial, performance and compliance) as applied to the subject matter of PDM; - Professional staff competent in both the respective audit methodology and the subject matter of public debt audit; - A mechanism for identifying PDM areas to be included in its strategic portfolio of audits and that it includes these topics in its annual audit plans; and - A quality assurance mechanism to provide independent assurance on the quality of the audit conducted.

-The box below shows an extract from a SAI strategic plan that identifies a significant amount of debt rollover as a potential public debt audit topic.
+The box here shows an extract from an SAI strategic plan that identifies a significant amount of debt rollover as a potential public debt audit topic.